rickandersonaia/wine-journal/README.md

 ## Custom CLI

-From the root directory `winejournal` to see the commands available
+From the root directory run `winejournal` to see the commands available

 ## Running unit tests